24 New Ground

 Eva sat straight, bracing for whatever Josah had in mind.
 “I’ll do as you request.”

-Nodding his head, the boy shifted his body so he would be facing Eva.
+Nodding his head, the boy shifted his body so he could face Eva.
 He raised his right hand and touched her cheek softly.
 “I abandoned you when you needed me the most.
 And for that, I am sorry.”

-Leaning into his hand, Eva couldn’t hold back a few tears.
+Leaning into his hand, Eva closed her eyes.
+She never thought Josah would admit his wrong.
 “There’s no need for me to tell you the details, as Caleb will share them with you, several times, I’m afraid.
 The raid didn’t go as planned.
 We had to rescue Caleb.”

 He leaned over but couldn’t see Ena inside the loft, a sign that she was asleep.
 Josah turned back to Eva Marie.
 “And now, I must rescue you, as Luka will come.
 Graybard is right when he said you couldn’t reason with someone who wants to kill you.”